RapidataAI/human-use/README.md

 #### Troubleshooting

 If you encounter issues, with the dependencies make sure that "which python" and "which streamlit" are the same path.
 If they are not the same path, run "python -m streamlit run app.py" instead of "streamlit run app.py".

+If UV is not found, make sure you close all terminals and editors and re-open a new one.

 ## Contact